-Your dog is being monitoring in a trustworthy location with professionals monitoring your dog.
+- Your dog is being monitored in a trustworthy location with professionals monitoring your dog.
 This is their business and they hopefully will know what they are doing.

 - A kennel is convenient but it is important to find a facility that you trust.
 Not all of these are “great”.
 Find one with a good reputation.
 Some dogs don’t get the play and attention they desire.
 Extra walks and play time can be optional “add-on” to your base fee.
 Consider those features.